FoundedNahte/Python-Video-Reverser/README.md

 However, since ffmpeg buffers the entire video into memory, a large video file can overload memory and crash the program.

-This python program utilizes parallel processing and ffmpeg to splice the target video into chunks, reverse them, and compile it all back into a reversed video.
+This python wrapper utilizes parallel processing and ffmpeg to splice the target video into chunks, reverse them, and compile it all back into a reversed video.